 Under round one, the program provided $25.2 million to 59 multi-year projects (to June 2015) involving more than 400 farmers and land managers.
 The projects trialed and demonstrated a range of on–farm technologies and practices that store carbon, reduce or mitigate emissions of nitrous oxide and methane and improve farm productivity.

 - Agriculture shares $70 million in research grants - 17 May 2012

 - Landholders take Action on the Ground – 29 November 2011

 Under round two, the program provided $19.09 million to 30 multi-year projects (to June 2017) involving more than 130 farmers and land managers, farming groups, researchers, industry sectors and non-government organisations to undertake projects that addressed at least one of the program’s three key priorities: reduced methane emissions from livestock production systems; reduced nitrous oxide emissions; and increased carbon sequestration in soils

 - Grants help farmers take climate action - 8 April 2013

 Guidance for the measurement of agricultural greenhouse gas emissions and soil carbon

-All round one and two Action on the Ground projects are required to carefully measure emissions abatement and/or soil carbon, using standard procedures.
+All round one and two Action on the Ground projects were required to carefully measure the abatement of emissions and/or soil carbon, using standard procedures.

-Action on the Ground is administered by the Australian Government Department of Agriculture.
+Action on the Ground was administered by the Australian Government Department of Agriculture and Water Resources.
 To find out more about the other programs administered by the department under the Carbon Farming Futures program, please follow the links below: